 Part of digital marketing is advising clients regarding their need to refine their offerings.
 While this is excellent advice – how often are you following it in your business practices?
 Learning how to choose your agency’s niche allows you to connect with your target audience.
 That way, your agency can deliver a unique selling proposition you know speaks directly to them.

 Here are some steps for how to choose a niche for your agency:

 - Focus on digital-friendly niches: Your choice should play nicely with digital marketing campaigns and strategies.

-- Look at the competition: Look what other agencies are doing within the niche you’re considering and compare your offerings to theirs.
+- Look at the competition: Look at what other agencies are doing within the niche you’re considering and compare your offerings to theirs.